CameronJYoung/blog-boilerplate/README.md

 ### Other assets

 If you want to add images you can add per page images in the imgs>pages folder and any golbal images in the one above.
 If you want to add fonts just add them put them straight in the fonts folder but you can add a pages folder if you want.
-These will be moved for the dev and build tasks.
+These will be moved in dev and build tasks.

 ### Javascript